ArnauUrbina/TFG/README.md

  - TensorFlow and Keras for neural network development.
  - Embeddings of Word2Vec and BERT to improve the semantic representation of texts.

-You can download the glove model used in this work from this [link](https://www.kaggle.com/code/kwisatzhaderach/glove2word2vec-in-kaggle-kernels/input).
+You can download the [glove model](https://www.kaggle.com/code/kwisatzhaderach/glove2word2vec-in-kaggle-kernels/input) used in this work.
 The same for the [pre-trained google embedding model.](https://www.kaggle.com/datasets/leadbest/googlenewsvectorsnegative300)

 ### Data pre-processing
 Text pre-processing has been key to improving model performance and reducing computational complexity.
 Techniques used include: